Call Me When You're Sober: Critical reception

 "Call Me When You're Sober" was ranked at number 86 on the annual poll Pazz & Jop collected by The Village Voice in 2006.
 Conversely, it was included in a list of The Most Annoying Songs of 2006 compiled by ABC News.
 The track was nominated in the category for Favorite Rock Song at the 33rd People's Choice Awards.
 In 2011, Loudwire journalist Mary Ouellette, placed the song at number two on her list of 10 Best Evanescence Songs.
-She called it a "perfectly crafted ode to an ex-boyfriend" with relatable lyrics and an "undeniably addictive melody".
+She called it a "perfectly crafted ode to an ex-boyfriend" with an "undeniably addictive melody", and thematically relatable to "anyone who's ever been in a dicey relationship".
 In 2016, Brittany Porter from AXS listed it at number four on her list of the band's 10 best songs.

 Chart performance

-For the week ending September 2, 2006, "Call Me When You're Sober" debuted at numbers 25 and 11 on the US Billboard Hot 100 and on the Hot Digital Songs chart, respectively.
-The following week, it moved to its peak position of number ten on the former chart, being the greatest sell gainer for that chart issue.
-With this feat, the song became the band's third and last top ten single on that chart.
-It remained on the Billboard Hot 100 for a total of twenty two weeks, last seen at number 35.
+On the week ending September 2, 2006, "Call Me When You're Sober" debuted at number 25 and 11 on the US Billboard Hot 100 and Hot Digital Songs charts, respectively.
+The following week, it moved to its peak position of number 10 on the Hot 100, becoming the greatest sell gainer for that chart issue, and Evanescence's third top ten single on the chart.
+It remained on the Hot 100 for a total of 22 weeks, last seen at number 35.
 Furthermore, the single peaked in the top ten of several other Billboard charts in the US; on the Adult Pop Songs chart it attained the position of six for the week ending of November 11, 2006, and on the Mainstream Top 40 it peaked at number seven for the week ending November 25, 2006.
-It additionally peaked at numbers four and five on the Billboard Hot Modern Rock Tracks and the Billboard Hot Mainstream Rock Tracks charts, respectively.
+It additionally peaked at numbers four and five on the Hot Modern Rock Tracks and Hot Mainstream Rock Tracks charts, respectively.
 The single ranked at number 77 on the Hot 100 year-end chart for 2006.
 It was certified platinum by the Recording Industry Association of America (RIAA) on February 17, 2009, for selling more than one million copies in the US.